Seeking Expert Witness in Chrome Plating Lawsuit

 - Winston-Salem, North Carolina

 Hi.
-The wildly different answers from Ron S, Ron L and Bob -- all highly experienced experts -- tells you what the actual answer is: If the spec doesn't actually specify it, ya got nothin.
+The wildly different answers from Ron S, Ron L and Bob M -- all highly experienced experts -- tells you what the actual answer is: If the spec doesn't actually specify it, ya got nothin'.

-Claims that people "are expected to know 'this' ", or " 'this' implies 'that' ", or "everyone knows that ..." are usually very, very weakly founded as these experts have just clearly demonstrated for you :-)
+Claims that people "are expected to know 'this' ", or " 'this' implies 'that' ", or "everyone knows that ..." are usually very weakly founded as these experts have just clearly demonstrated for you :-) And although chrome plating can be used for wear resistance, I've never heard of it being relied upon for strength.
+Hopefully a reader who feels that s/he can offer expert testimony will contact you in private.

 Ted Mooney, P.E.